What does the lupus diet has to do with chinese soups?

 - Drink the soup and consume the meat

 Please note that I am not a trained doctor, nutritionist or dietician.
 These recipes are not meant to be taken as alternative medicine.
-They should be seen as complementary dietary suggestions.
-Never replace medications prescribed by your doctors with them.
+They should be seen as complementary.
+Never replace with the medications prescribed by your doctors.

 The recipes featured here in the lupus diet is for reference only.
 I did not create them.
-I found them in some chinese dietary therapy sources and translated them and fill in some additional cooking instructions.
-Having said that, I hope you will find the recipes helpful.
+I found them in some chinese dietary therapy sources and translated them.
+Having said that, I hope you will find the recipes in this lupus diet helpful.

-I believe doctors would agree that lupus patients should consume food that are high in animal protein, packed with multi-vitamins (especially vitamin C) and calcium and low in fat, salt and sugar.
+In the end, it is okay to be skeptical, because lupus diet or not, I think the doctors would agree that lupus patients should consume food that are high in animal protein, packed with multi-vitamins (especially vitamin C) and calcium and low in fat, salt and sugar.